dst-umms/MAMBA/README.md

 The files ought to be named as _R1.fastq.gz (leftmate) and _R2.fastq.gz (rightmate).

 2. Edit "meta.csv" with project specific meta data.
-(See "Test Run" [section name?] section above and explore meta.csv for a better understanding).
+(See "Kicking MAMBA tires with test data" section above and explore meta.csv for a better understanding).

 3. Edit the "config.yaml" file to choose both system level params and pipeline wide params.